Horizon-independent Preconditioner Design for Linear Predictive Control: Introduction

-In this work we focus on first-order methods, which are commonly preconditioned using matrices generated by solving semidefinite programs (SDPs).
-In \cite{Richter2012_FGMcomplexity}, an SDP formulation that minimizes the resulting maximal eigenvalue of the preconditioned matrix by embedding the Hessian matrix into a linear matrix inequality constraint was proposed.
-This formulation is solvable using existing interior-point methods for SDPs, but the embedding of the Hessian matrix into the constraints means the preconditioner must be recomputed if the horizon length changes and that the SDP problem size grows with the horizon length.
+We focus on first-order methods, which commonly use preconditioners generated by solving semidefinite programs (SDPs).
+One such SDP formulation is \cite{Richter2012_FGMcomplexity}, which minimizes the maximal eigenvalue of the preconditioned matrix by embedding the Hessian into a linear matrix inequality constraint.
+This SDP is readily solvable, but embedding the full Hessian into the constraints means the preconditioner must be recomputed if the horizon length changes and that the SDP problem size grows with the horizon length --- making the SDP preconditioner time consuming to compute for systems with long horizons and slowing down the control design process.

-In this work we present a new preconditioner for the condensed CLQR formulation, with a focus on applying it to first-order gradient methods, such as the Fast Gradient Method (FGM).
-This preconditioner is horizon-independent and is computed using only matrices with the number of states and inputs as their dimensions.
-Our proposed preconditioner provides performance equivalent to the existing SDP preconditioners, while providing a reduction in the computational effort required to compute the preconditioner.
-Additionally, we exploit the block Toeplitz structure of the CLQR problem's condensed Hessian to derive tight horizon-independent bounds on the extremal eigenvalues and condition number of both the original and preconditioned Hessian.
+In this work, we present a new preconditioner for the condensed CLQR formulation, and show its ability to speed up convergence of the Fast Gradient Method (FGM) by up to 9x.
+This preconditioner is horizon-independent and is computed using only matrices with the number of states and inputs as their dimensions, but requires the terminal penalty matrix $P$ to be either the solution to the discrete Lyapunov equation for Schur-stable systems, or the discrete Ricatti equation for unstable systems.
+We show that our proposed preconditioner provides performance equivalent to an existing SDP preconditioner on several examples, while also providing a reduction in the computational effort required to compute the preconditioner.
+Additionally, we exploit the block Toeplitz structure of the CLQR problem's condensed Hessian to derive tight horizon-independent bounds on the extremal eigenvalues and condition number of both the original and preconditioned Hessians.

-We begin in Section~\ref{sec:spectralProperties} by deriving the theoretical framework to compute the bounds on the extremal eigenvalues and condition number of the Hessian.
-We extend this analysis to the case of preconditioned matrices in Section~\ref{sec:precond:analysis}, and then propose a new preconditioner for the CLQR problem in Section~\ref{sec:precond:design}.
-Finally, we present numerical examples in Section~\ref{sec:comparisons} comparing the proposed preconditioner against existing preconditioners, and showing its effect on the convergence rate of the Fast Gradient Method applied to three different systems.
+We begin in Section~\ref{sec:prelim} by introducing the CLQR problem formulation and the notation used in this paper.
+In Section~\ref{sec:spectralProperties}, we derive the theoretical framework for the computation of the bounds on the extremal eigenvalues and condition number of the Hessian.
+We propose our new preconditioner and extend the bounds to the preconditioned Hessian in Section~\ref{sec:precond}.
+Finally, we present numerical examples in Section~\ref{sec:comparisons} that compare the proposed preconditioner against existing preconditioners, and show its effect on the convergence rate of the Fast Gradient Method applied to three different systems.